evuraan/MythicalMythTV/maestro/README.md

 ##### Default pickup folder

-The [utils](../utils) folder contains an script [example](../utils/mp4Cut.sh) - transcodes and overwrites the original recording file (eg: `/var/lib/mythtv/recordings/13301_20230806004300.ts`) - feel free to tweak and use according to your setup.
+The [utils](../utils) folder contains a script [example](../utils/mp4Cut.sh) - transcodes and overwrites the original recording file (eg: `/var/lib/mythtv/recordings/13301_20230806004300.ts`) - feel free to tweak and use according to your setup.

 ##### Custom pickup folder